dingma129/dingma129.github.io/_posts/2012-09-12-first-post.md

 ### Analysis About Routes

 After grouping all the stations into 5 classes, I want to see how differently do people travel using bicycles from different class of stations.
-The most interesting 8 cases can be found in this interactive [map](https://dingma129.github.io/assets/active_image/divvy/wkd_8cases.html).
+The most interesting 8 cases can be found in this interactive [<span style="color:blue">map</span>](https://dingma129.github.io/assets/active_image/divvy/wkd_8cases.html).
 In each case, I only plot the top 50 popular trips in order to get a clean figure.
 I get the following fun facts:
 1. On weekday morning, people tend to ride from home to metro stations, take a metro, then continue riding to work.
     * The rides from living area (Living I and Living II) are mainly towards metro stations, while there are still some people riding directly from Living I towards Work Area.
     * The rides from Trainsition Centers are mainly towards Work Area, and most rides towards Work Area are coming from Trainsition Centers
 2. On weekday afternoon, we can see exactly the opposite trends as in the morning.

-<span style="color:blue">some *blue* text</span>